Reviews You Can Rely On

 Credit: Amber King

 Slippers made of natural materials with unlined uppers may stretch slightly, so don't worry if they come out of the box feeling a little tight: they'll soon conform to your feet.
-Some slippers are narrower than others, which we note in our individual reviews.
-Narrower styles usually include moccasins and loafers.
-Wider slippers usually include clogs and slides.
+Some slippers are narrower than others, which I talked about in more detail in individual reviews.
+Narrower styles usually include moccasins and loafers, while wider styles usually include clogs and slides.

 slippers - some slippers have a looser fit which may be attractive for purely...